drgoku282/PKMN-NTR/README.md

 - Dump and edit pokémon from boxes, Day Care/Nursery, Battle Box and Party using PKHeX interface.
 - See wild opponent pokémon and your partner's pokémon during a trade.
 - Clone and delete pokémon.
-- Write pokémon from a *.pkx file in your computer.
+- Inject pokémon from a *.pkx file in your computer.
 - Edit Items and Trainer Data.
 - Bots for Breeding, Soft-reset and Wonder Trade.
+- Search pokémon in the 3DS' RAM with Poké Digger.
+- Build your own mini-bots with the Script Builder.

 ## Credits
 This the list of people who have contributed to this application.